 On this page we summarize a few of the more common federal incentives and provide a link at the bottom of this to a database for a complete listing of federal incentives, policies and programs.

 Federal Residential Renewable Energy Tax Credit

 The Residential Renewable Energy Tax Credit is a Federal personal tax credit.
-The tax credit amount is 30 percent and went into effect on January 1, 2006.
-This tax credit was scheduled to sunset on Dec.
-31, 2016.
+The tax credit amount is 30 percent up to January 1, 2020.
 The renewable technologies eligible are Photovoltaics, Solar Water Heating, other Solar Electric Technologies, Wind, Fuel Cells, Geothermal and Heat Pumps.

-The IRS, via Notice 2018-59 (6/25/18), has modified the Investment Tax Credit to allow solar projects to begin construction by the end of the 2019, and still get the 30% – versus being in service by that date.
+The IRS, via Notice 2018-59 (6/25/18), has modified the Investment Tax Credit to allow solar projects to begin construction by the end of the periods below, and still get the designated percetage – versus being in service by that date.

 The maximum incentive varies by technology and according to when the system was placed in service:

 - Solar-electric systems placed in service after 2008: no maximum